-I was lying in bed pondering these issues, when I decided to research adding Easy Card to your phone.
+I was lying in bed pondering these issues when I decided to research how to add an Easy Card to your phone.

 As it turns out, there is a way to add an Easy Card to your phone, so you can leave one more card at home.
-I’ll walk you though the steps.
+I’ll walk you through the steps.

 - Android Phone